pop-os/docs/src/manage-apps/fix-packages.md

-# Cleaning Up Packages with Terminal Commands
+# Package Manager Maintenance

 If your system complains about a failed upgrade, package manager conflicts, broken upgrades, or other package-related issues, there are several common fixes to these problems.
 Some package manager issues can be resolved with the graphical update program, but many require the command line.

+___

 ## General Fixes for Apt Packages

-If a package was installed with `apt`, these commands perform general cleanup that can resolve many of `apt`'s errors.
+These commands perform general cleanup that can resolve many of `apt`'s errors.
 These commands should be run one at a time.

 ```bash
 sudo apt clean